 - Dr. Chris Van Ee: Biomechanical and biomedical engineer; principal engineer at Design Research Engineering; and adjunct assistance professor, biomechanical engineering at Wayne State University, MI.

-According to these well respected medical professionals, the state’s Medical Examiner got it wrong and that to a degree of medical certainty Christopher died as a result of injuries he sustained in a stairway fall, ten days before his death – a fall that happened when Brian was not present and the child was in the sole care of his mother.
+According to these well respected medical professionals, the state’s Medical Examiner got it wrong and that to a degree of medical certainty Christopher sustained a skull fracture and other injuries in a stairway fall, ten days before his death – a fall that happened when Brian was not present and the child was in the sole care of his mother.

 Following the highly publicized Louise Woodward trial (the “British Nanny” case) in 1997, questions arose in the pediatric forensic community.
 The old school of thought regarding short distance falls and pediatric head injury were challenged.
 Over the following decade, widely accepted beliefs in the field of pediatric head trauma were rejected and dismissed as unreliable.
 As a result, across the US, and in Canada and the UK, cases involving children and short distance falls were being reexamined.
 The new science, including changes in biomechanics of pediatric head trauma, rocked the forensic community, shedding light on many mistaken diagnoses, including that from Brian’s case.
 It became evident that parents and caregivers were being wrongly accused of child abuse.

 Consequently, this website was created to shed light on Brian’s case and to point out the facts – facts taken directly from court documents, police statements, and medical reports, including some of our own opinions and thoughts.
 We want to point out that Brian was convicted without one piece of evidence showing that Brian ever hit Christopher or ever hurt him in any way.
-Also included is the new medical evidence and diagnoses, as well as witness statements that were never made available to the jury.
+Also included is the new medical evidence and diagnoses, witness statements that were never made available to the jury and evidence that was hidden and not provided to the defense.
 Our hope is that more medical experts will come forward willing to assist us – more lawyers and investigators who may be familiar with these types of cases.
 Our hope is that anyone willing to help will reach out to help us in our struggle – our long and difficult struggle for innocence.